avkondepudi/badge/README.md

 #### Data

-Data must have these four columns:
+Data must be a pandas DataFrame and have these four columns:

 gene | sample_id | cell_type | value
 --- | --- | --- | ---